 The Life we have is very great

-Here’s a poem from Emily Dickinson about Life, Infinity, and the Human Heart.
-A good poem, it seems, for Memorial Day or any day when we’re missing absent friends or family members.
+Here’s a second look at Emily Dickinson’s poem about Life, Infinity, and the Human Heart.
+A good poem for today when we’re missing family members or friends for any reason, plus Covid-19, political standoffs, hate crimes, or the harsh reality of wildfires, avalanches and hurricanes.
 My comments follow.

 The Life we have is very great.

 But when all Space has been beheld

 Shambhala Pocket Classics, Shambhala 1995